ohdoking/ollama-with-rag/README.md

 # Ollama with RAG and Chainlit

-This project is designed to use Ollama locally, run it with RAG (Real-time Augmented Graph), and use Chainlit for a UI chatbot.
+This project is designed to use Ollama locally, run it with RAG (Retrieval-Augmented Generation), and use Chainlit for a UI chatbot.

 ## 🛠️ Tech Stack